ABI-Compute/AGG-guesing-game/README.md

 AGG includes an installer for easy setup on Windows.

 1. **Download and run the AGG installer.**
+2. Enter: AmazingWorld123
-2. Launch the game from the desktop shortcut or start menu.
+3. Launch the game from the desktop shortcut or start menu.
-3. **Sign in** or **create an account**.
+4. **Sign in** or **create an account**.
-4. Choose your game mode and start guessing!
+5. Choose your game mode and start guessing!

 > 💡 An internet connection is recommended for syncing scores to the global leaderboard.